cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 <h2 id="Final thoughts" style="text-decoration: none; font-weight: bold; color: #00ff00; background-color: #000000; padding: 5px; border-radius: 5px;">Final thoughts / Things I wish I knew earlier:</h2>

 I was initially quite confused as to which one of my site's files contained the code that said "your posts will be displayed on the index/main page".
-I could see the page code for it when I looked at the index page source, but there was no traces of it in the actual files of my site.
+I could see the page code for it when I looked at the index page source, but there were no traces of it in the actual files of my site.

 <br>
 <br>